qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/create_new_vector.rst

 - :guilabel:`Save Edits`: saves changes made to the layer.
 - :guilabel:`Add Feature`: start digitizing a new feature.
 - :guilabel:`Move Feature(s)`: move an entire feature around.
-- :guilabel:`Node Tool`: move only one part of a feature.
+- :guilabel:`Vertex Tool`: move only one part of a feature.
 - :guilabel:`Delete Selected`: delete the selected feature.
 - :guilabel:`Cut Features`: cut the selected feature.
 - :guilabel:`Copy Features`: copy the selected feature.